brucecarlon/Numerical-Computing/README.md

 darts at the sqaure and we have the following relations:

  $$\frac{number\ of\ dots\ inside\ circle}{total\ number\ of\ dots\} = \frac{area\ of\ circle}{area\ of\ square}$$

+ ## 3. Newton-Rampson Method

+    Given a function, its derivative, initial guess, threshold between two consecutive guesses and max number of iterations: finds the closest root to the initial guess.

+    returns the root found and the number of iterations to find root otherwise return None value if no roots are found